 Overwhelmingly, graduates of the class realized how little they knew about listening vs. talking.
 Listen Like a Leader taught them how to listen actively—to hear not just the words but understand the meaning and feelings behind the words.
 The result: improved working relationships and, moreover, improved relationships with their family and friends.

 Recently, we created a series of short videos as micro-lessons that reinforce the teachings of Listen Like a Leader.
-Hosted and conceived by David Vandermolen, our “Learning Sensei” at Barry-Wehmiller University, this video series, Coffee Conversations, offers a quick hit of leadership insight in an entertaining way.
+Hosted and conceived by David Vandermolen, a former professor in Barry-Wehmiller University and communication thought leader, this video series, Coffee Conversations, offers a quick hit of leadership insight in an entertaining way.
 The topic of episode one -- featured above -- is "Agree, Argue or Accept."